Proof of identity

 Outside of Australia, Employee of the Trade Commission or of the Commonwealth An employee of the Australian Trade Commission or of the Commonwealth who is in a country or place outside Australia and is authorised under paragraph 3 (c) or 3 (d) of the Consular Fees Act 1955 and exercising his or her function in that place.

-Politician or Government Employee A permanent employee of the Commonwealth or a Commonwealth authority; or a State or Territory or a State or Territory authority or a local government authority with 2 or more years of continuous service.
+Politician or Government Employee A permanent employee of the Commonwealth or a Commonwealth authority; or a State or Territory or a State or Territory authority or a local government authority with five or more years of continuous service.
 A member of the Parliament of the Commonwealth; or the Parliament of a State; or a Territory legislature; or a local government authority of a State or Territory.
-A Senior Executive Service employee of the Commonwealth or a Commonwealth authority; or a State or Territory or a State or Territory authority; or State Emergency Service employee of the Commonwealth or Australian Public Sector employee engaged on an ongoing basis with 2 or more years of continuous service who is not specified in another item of this list.
+A Senior Executive Service employee of the Commonwealth or a Commonwealth authority; or a State or Territory or a State or Territory authority; or State Emergency Service employee of the Commonwealth or Australian Public Sector employee engaged on an ongoing basis with five or more years of continuous service who is not specified in another item of this list.

 Teacher A Teacher Employed on a full- or part-time basis at a school or tertiary education institution.